LGBTQ rights in the Netherlands

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in the Netherlands are among the most advanced in the world.
 Same-sex sexual activity was legalized in 1811 after France invaded the country and installed the Napoleonic Code, erasing any remaining sodomy laws.
 No more sodomy laws were enacted after the country received independence.
+In 1911 a law was enacted under the influence of Christian parties in the parliament which banned same-sex sexual activity under the age of 21, while the age of consent for heterosexuals remained 16.
+In 1946 the Centre for Culture and Recreation was founded, advocating for LGBTQ rights and challenging this policy.
 An age of consent equal with that of heterosexual activity was put in place in 1971.
 During the late 20th century, awareness surrounding homosexuality grew and society became more tolerant of gay and bisexual people.
 The changes eventually led to homosexuality's declassification as a mental illness in 1973 and a ban on discrimination based on sexual orientation in the military.
 The Equal Treatment Act 1994 bans discrimination on account of sexual orientation in employment, housing, public accommodations, and other areas.
 This was extended in 2019 to include discrimination based on gender identity, gender expression and sex characteristics.
 After the country began granting same-sex couples registered partnerships benefits in 1998, the Netherlands became the first country in the world to legalize same-sex marriage in 2001.
 Same-sex joint and stepchild adoption are also permitted, and lesbian couples can access IVF as well.

 The Netherlands has become one of the most culturally liberal countries in the world, with recent polls indicating that more than 90% of Dutch people support same-sex marriage.
 Amsterdam has frequently been named one of the most LGBTQ-friendly cities in the world, famous for its many accommodations specifically pertaining to the LGBTQ community, including its many gay bars, bathhouses, hotels, and venues as well as Pink Point, which provides LGBTQ-friendly information and souvenirs, and the national Homomonument, which was completed in 1987 and was the first monument in the world to commemorate homosexuals who were persecuted and killed during World War II.
 Since February 2023, protections against discrimination on the basis of sexual orientation and disability were formally added to the Netherlands Constitution.
+In addition, the country appointed its first openly gay prime minister, Rob Jetten, in February 2026.